narek-sv/KeyValueStorage/README.md

 ---

-An elegant, multipurpose key-value storage, compatible with all Apple platforms.
+An elegant, thread-safe, multipurpose key-value storage, compatible with all Apple platforms.

 ---
 ## Installation